-While most gardens offer visual appeal, the dementia garden is a sensory garden designed to stimulate all five senses to convey emotional support, affection and respect and to help people with dementia be interactive.
-The gardens include interactive features that will bring people together such as men’s shed, raised garden beds, vegetable and flower gardens, safe water elements, bird feeders and bird baths.
-Also clothes lines, post boxes and bus stops can be featured.
-The gardens can be planted with seasonal plantings that are familiar to the age and culture of the residents and colour is used to heighten senses.
+While many gardens offer visual appeal, the dementia garden is a sensory garden designed to stimulate all five senses to convey emotional support, affection and respect.
+Each garden includes interactive features that will bring people together such as men’s sheds, raised garden beds, vegetable and flower gardens, (safe) water elements, bird feeders and bird baths.
+Gardens can be planted with seasonal plants which are familiar to the residents.
+Colour is also used to heighten senses.
 Produce from the garden can be used for flower arrangements and cooking.

 Safety is of course paramount.
 Gardens feature wide, level, well defined circular paths, obvious entry and exit points, discreet but sturdy handrails or seating for rest, balance and easy movement through the garden.
 Planting of shade providing trees is incorporated in overall design.